mathewreny/MRChan/README.md

 Objective-c implementation of Golang channels.

-#### If you know Objective-C, read MRChan.h instead of the examples.
+### Read [MRChan.h](https://github.com/mathewreny/MRChan/blob/master/MRChan/MRChan.h) before the examples.
 It's well documented and easy to follow!

 How to create a channel.